andreped/DMDetect/README.md

 ...you should be all set.
 Given that you are using **Google Colab**, see jupyter notebook examples in notebooks/ for more information.

 #### Classification
-Simply train a CNN classifier running the train.py script:
+In this case, we are using a Kaggle data set, which has already been preprocessed in a format which we can process on-the-fly in the batch generator.
+Thus, simply train a CNN classifier running the train.py script:
 ```
 python train.py
 ```